hunterchristian/react-component-converter/README.md

 # react-component-converter README

+This is an extension for the VS Code text editor.

 Within a project using React, Redux, and Typescript, this extension will convert a functional component into a component with state.

 ## Features